l-aldarondo/Stock-Analysis/README.md

 ## Overview of Project

-This analysis aims to provide the total daily volume and yearly return for twelve “stocks of interest” for a given year.
+This analysis aims to provide the “total daily volume” and “yearly return”  for twelve stocks of interest for a given year.

 ### Purpose

-The purpose of this project had two objectives: (1)To provide the Stakeholders an initial analysis of thousands of stocks to find the total daily volume and yearly return for each stock over a given year.
-(2).
+The purpose of this project had two objectives: (1)To provide an initial analysis of thousands of stocks to find the “total daily volume” and “yearly return” for each stock over a given year.
+(2 ).
 To edit or refactor our initial analysis to loop through all the data one time to collect the same information.
 Then, we compared the outcome against the initial analysis to determine whether refactoring the code successfully made the VBA script run faster.
 ### Analysis of Outcomes

-The initial code iterated over the entire year worth of stock data once for each “stock of interest”.
+The initial code (asynchronous) iterates over the entire year worth of stock data once for each “stock of interest”.
 This required twelve separated iterations  over the entire year's data.
-The results for each of the two years analyzed is show below in Fig 1.1 and Fig 1.2
+The results for each of the two years analyzed is shown below in Fig 1.1 and Fig 1.2

 ![green_stocks_2017__with_data.png](Images/green_stocks_2017__with_data.png)